Get all the latest data for Belgrade

 Do banks lend to foreigners for homes in Belgrade in 2026?

-The most common eligibility requirement determining whether a foreigner qualifies for a Belgrade mortgage is documented income from an acceptable source, with banks preferring income from Serbia or a stable EU or North American employer.
+The single most common eligibility requirement that determines whether a foreigner qualifies for a mortgage in Belgrade is having verifiable, documented income from an acceptable jurisdiction, since Serbian banks need to confirm your repayment capacity and may not accept income from all countries or in all currencies.

 You can also read our latest update about mortgage and interest rates in Serbia.